mfrachet/create-frontend-framework/README.md

 ## Using methods inside the component

-We're now able to add some behaviour to all of our components, at one place !
+We're now able to add some behavior to all of our components, at one place !
 It's time to add some methods inside the component.

 In `./framework/index.js`, add the methods props: